-The Policy on the Policy on the Approval of Contracts and Designation of effective May 1, 2018, replaces the Regulations Relating to the approval of Contracts and Signing Authority.
+The Policy on the Approval of Contracts and Designation of, effective May 1, 2018, replaces the Regulations Relating to the approval of Contracts and Signing Authority.
 The Policy establishes a framework of authority, responsibility and limits thereof, for the approval and signing of contracts, and disbursements on behalf of the University.
 The Policy puts in place a framework of responsibility and accountability and provides for more flexibility in meeting organizational needs as changes evolve.

 What types of contracts fall under the scope of the Policy?